3xASecurity/frozen-shell-hypothesis/README.md

 # **The Frozen Shell Hypothesis of Black Holes**

-Welcome to the **Frozen Shell Hypothesis of Black Holes** GitHub paxe for exploration and discussions.
+Welcome to the **Frozen Shell Hypothesis of Black Holes** GitHub page for exploration and discussions.

 At this stage, this hypothesis is purely an **exploration of ideas**—a thought experiment taken to its logical conclusions.
 It should **not** be interpreted as a claim of truth, nor does it aim to challenge established scientific consensus.